- February 16, 2018 Release of the development data

 Recent IEEE-AASP challenges focused on detection and recognition of sound events (DCASE I/II and BAD), as well as the characterization of acoustic environments (ACE).
 The scope of the IEEE-AASP LOCATA Challenge on acoustic source localization and tracking is to gain information about the positions of fixed or moving sound sources by various fixed or moving microphone arrays in a realistic acoustic environment.

 Dissemination of Results

-The results of the challenge will be published in the format of conference papers in a workshop to be held as a satellite event at IWAENC 2018 in Tokyo.
+The results of the challenge were published in the format of conference papers in a workshop held as a satellite event at IWAENC 2018 in Tokyo.
 Also, an article will be submitted to IEEE Transactions in Audio, Language and Speech Processing.
 This paper shall review, categorize, and benchmark all participating algorithms.
 The results will also be published on this website.